betheden/hebrew-grammar/content/preposition_definite_article.rst

 In Biblical Hebrew, prepositions can also be used with an infinitive construct verb to show its relationship to the main verb of a sentence.

+.. note:: When a word contains both a prefixed preposition and a prefixed :ref:particle:`particle_definite_article`, the ה consonant of the definite article disappears and the shewa under the preposition lengthens, usually either to a pathah vowel or a qamets vowel.

 Article
 -------